alvarogarcia7/bank-kata-kotlin/README.md

 Either allows you to represent two explicit computation results.
 Left has been used to mean blocked/safe transfer and Right to mean unblocked transfer.

+This only allows for representing two values, in an implicit way: the team consensus indicates left and right for these meanings.

 #### Thunks

 As thunks (i.e., delayed computations): [Code](https://github.com/alvarogarcia7/bank-kata-kotlin/tree/variant/control-safe-transfers-as-thunks)